 As the other recently introduced members of their Trocadero family, this new watch from Saint Honore features the familiar bold styling of its main elements.
 While not particularly large by current standards, the chronograph’s body looks deliberately massive, as are elements of the dial, including the Roman numerals.
 This may pose a problem in the long run, since, like most things in life, the current fad for oversized timekeepers will come to an end long before the gadget’s quartz movement will die from natural wear.
 For a watch that retails for more than $600 USD, this may be a problem that seriously affects its “value for money” ratio.

-While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
-Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.
+While many watchmakers belive that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
+Slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.